-3. Clothes for the Head (Phoenix crown, Tang Official headwear, Song official Headwear, Ming)
+3. Clothes for the Head (Phoenix Crown, Tang Official Headwear, Song Official Headwear, Ming)

-The cap also signifies the social hierarchical rule and social status.
-The poor weren’t allowed to wear the hat.
-During the Han Dynasty (206BC-220AD), the cap was similar to the modern cap, but it must be matched with the head bang.
-During Liao (916–1125) and Jin Dynasties (1115–1234), people wore fur caps.
+The cap is also indicative of social hierarchy and status.
+The poor weren’t allowed to wear hats.
+During the Han dynasty (206 BC–220 AD), the hat was similar to the modern cap, but it had to be worn with a headband.
+During the Liao (916–1125 AD) and Jin (1115–1234 AD) dynasties, people wore fur caps.

-2. Paneling Lanshan
+2. Panling Lanshan

 1. Dragon Robe

 Most of the buttons were yellow in color because it was the official color for emperors.
-Dragon role was symbolic.
-It was composite of many animals such as an eagle, a tiger, a snake, and a devil.
+As well as the symbolic dragon, many other animals were featured such as the eagle, tiger, snake, and a devil.